leancodepl/corelibrary/docs/cqrs/pipeline/avoid_commiting_transactions_in_handlers.md

 }
 ```

 In our pipeline configuration, [events] are published after the [command] handler is executed.
 This implies that changes on `CoreDbContext` will be committed before [events] are published.
-In LeanCode Corelibrary, we utilize [MassTransit] for message broker interaction, employing the [transactional outbox](https://masstransit.io/documentation/patterns/transactional-outbox) concept.
+In LeanCode CoreLibrary, we utilize [MassTransit] for message broker interaction, employing the [transactional outbox](https://masstransit.io/documentation/patterns/transactional-outbox) concept.
 This ensures that messages are committed to the database before being available to message brokers after publication and the invocation of the `SaveChangesAsync` method on CoreDbContext.

 In our scenario, if the database fails after successfully saving changes to the project, the `EmployeeAssignedToAssignment` message won't be saved, leading to it being unavailable to message brokers and not sent.

 Conversely, removing `SaveChangesAsync` from the [command] handler would result in both messages and project changes being committed in a single transaction.
 In the event of a database failure, neither project changes nor messages would be saved or sent, providing clients with information about the request failure without unintended side effects.
-This is why it's not recommended to not commit transactions directly in [command]/[operation] handlers.
+This is why it's not recommended to commit transactions directly in [command]/[operation] handlers, nor outside the `CommitDatabaseTransactionMiddleware`.

 !!! tip
-    To read more about LeanCode Corelibrary MassTransit integtation visit [here](../../external_integrations/messaging_masstransit/index.md).
+    To read more about LeanCode CoreLibrary MassTransit integtation visit [here](../../external_integrations/messaging_masstransit/index.md).

 [CQRS]: ../index.md
 [Domain]: ../../domain/index.md